Professor X: Dawn of X

 X has since made his presence known to his former students and reveals his new plan for all mutantkind.
 Now clad in a Cerebro-like helmet, Xavier has apparently abandoned his dream for peaceful coexistence, and had turned Krakoa into a sovereign nation state for mutants as well as use it to apparently heal the X-Men from their ordeals during the showdown against the forces of O.N.E.
 He then leads the X-Men into planting in seeds in strategic locations around the world and Mars, which, overnight, grow into massive plantlike "Habitats".
 As it turns out, these "Habitats" – and the plants that grew them – are extensions of Krakoa.
 Through the advancement of mutant technology combined with Krakoa's unique abilities as a living mutant island, Professor X and the X-Men have embassies around the world.
 Also through this combination of technology and mutant power, Xavier have developed three drugs that could change human life – a pill that extends human life by five years, an adaptable universal antibiotic, and a pill that cures "diseases of the mind, in humans".”
 In exchange for recognizing the sovereignty of Krakoa, Professor X will give these drugs to mankind, with mutants living in peace on the island.

-Xavier and Magneto later meet with Raven Darkholm inside his sanctum.
+Xavier and Magneto later meet with Mystique inside his sanctum.
 The two mutant leaders both greatly pleased with the success of her mission as she presents what they'ed petitioned her to steal.
 A mysterious USB tab containing sensitive information stolen from Damage Control, Mystique would inquire for her payment as she had met their demands.
 However, Xavier mentions that he still had more demands that needed to be met as they were building their protected future of Homo Sapiens Superior, seeming to psychokinetically beckon the contents of her theft into his hands while Mystique questions how much more needed to be done for his ultimate pet project.

 Xavier and Magneto reveal the contents of the USB drive to Cyclops, which are shown to be information on Orchis, an organization dedicated to responding to a large-scale mutant threat and the plans of a Mother Mold.
 They believe that the creation of the Mother Mold will herald a new generation of Sentinels and along with it, Nimrod.
 They task Cyclops with assembling a team to destroy the Mother Mold station.
 Although the team (composed of Cyclops, Marvel Girl, Wolverine, Nightcrawler, Husk, Mystique, Archangel, and Monet) is successfully, they are all killed in the process.
 X mourns them, vowing "No more."